Anglesea borefield community drop-in information sessions

-Anglesea borefield to re-commence operation in July
+Anglesea borefield to re-commence operation by August

 Once activated, groundwater from the Lower Eastern View Formation (LEVF), is pumped to a pre-treatment plant before travelling 20 kilometres to the Wurdee Boluc Reservoir where it is mixed with surface water from the Otway Ranges.
 Water from the Wurdee Boluc reservoir is then filtered, chlorinated and fluoridated, before supplying homes and businesses in Anglesea, Aireys Inlet, Torquay, the Bellarine Peninsula, and suburbs in the Greater Geelong Region.